Polenta Pizza with Tomato and Pesto

 Ripe tomatoes should be firm and fully colored.
 They are at their peak during the warm days of summer.
 When baking ripe tomatoes, it is a good idea to salt them to draw out any excess moisture.
 Pat dry before using.

-- 1 creamy polenta round in a 9-inch pan (see related recipe at left), at room temperature
+- 1 creamy polenta round in a 9-inch pan, at room temperature

 - 1/4 cup purchased pesto